Nix-Home/nix-home-manual/ros-assistant-manual/src/getting_started/first_project.md

   inputs = {
     nixpkgs.url = "github:nixos/nixpkgs?ref=25.05";

-+   ros_assistant.url = "github:IamTheCarl/ros_assistant";
++   nix-home.url = "github:IamTheCarl/nix-home";
 +
-+   # ROS Assistant also uses nixpkgs, but may be on a different version than what we're using.
++   # Nix Home also uses nixpkgs, but may be on a different version than what we're using.
-+   # You don't have to do this, but you can modify ROS Assistant's inputs to match ours.
++   # You don't have to do this, but you can modify Nix Home Assistant's inputs to match ours.
 It will
 +   # save you some hard drive space.
-+   ros_assistant.inputs.nixpkgs.follows = "nixpkgs";
++   nix-home.inputs.nixpkgs.follows = "nixpkgs";
 +
 +   # Used to target all major platforms when creating development shells
 +   flake-utils.url  = "github:numtide/flake-utils";
   };

 - outputs = { self, nixpkgs }: {
-+ outputs = { self, nixpkgs, ros_assistant, flake-utils }: {
++ outputs = { self, nixpkgs, nix-home, flake-utils }: {

     packages.x86_64-linux.hello = nixpkgs.legacyPackages.x86_64-linux.hello;